 I then transitioned from Student Affairs to Academic Affairs.
 After returning to school to study teacher education, I realized my true passion for teaching and learning.
 Knowing the Student Affairs side of institutions has truly given me a better understanding of students and all that they bring to our classrooms – both our face-to-face classrooms and our virtual classrooms.

-In January 2017 I joined the Franklin University faculty as an adjunct faculty member and Doctoral Faculty Advisor for the Doctorate of Professional Studies – Instructional Design Leadership program.
-I also serve on the Advisory Board for the program.
-It is such a joy to work with dedicated doctoral students who are passionate about making positive contributions to the field of Instructional Design.
+In January 2017 I joined the Franklin University faculty as an adjunct faculty member and Doctoral Faculty Advisor for the Doctorate of Professional Studies – Instructional Design Leadership program and as an online faculty member for the Master of Science in Instructional Design & Learning Technology degree program.
+I also serve on the Advisory Board for both academic programs.
+It is such a joy to work with dedicated doctoral students and professionals in the field of instructional design who are passionate about making positive contributions to the field.

-Outside of my routine job duties, I have the pleasure of leading the committee responsible for the RACER Leaders – the UNOH student ambassadors.
-I currently serve on various student success committees as part of a university-wide retention project.
-I am convener for the AICUO (Association of Colleges and Universities in Ohio) Online/MOOC Assessment Task Force to develop an OOC/MOOC Assessment Tool.
-I have also recently worked with a team to develop, design, and deliver UNOH’s first MOOC – OIL 101: Fact or Friction.
+Outside of my routine job duties, I have had pleasure of leading a Student Ambassador committee, serving on various student success committees as part of a university-wide retention project, serving as the convener for the AICUO (Association of Colleges and Universities in Ohio) Online/MOOC Assessment Task Force to develop an OOC/MOOC Assessment Tool, and worked with a team to develop, design, and deliver UNOH’s first MOOC – OIL 101: Fact or Friction.